usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-intro/step2/info.md

 &#127919; In this step you will ...

-* Inspect logs of USP Core WAAP
+* Inspect USP Core WAAP logs
 * Reconfigure the USP Core WAAP instance
 * Check logs to verify false positive are gone